ego-errante/mini-cdm/docs/REQUEST_JOB_LIFECYCLE.md

 # Request & Job Lifecycle

-Complete guide to the request-based and direct job interaction models in Mini-DCM, including state transitions, payment flows, and code examples.
+Complete guide to the request-based and direct job interaction models in Mini-CDM, including state transitions, payment flows, and code examples.

 ## Table of Contents